-Origin to destination service is available as a reasonable modification for customers who, without such assistance, are unable to access paratransit service.
+Origin to destination service is available as a reasonable modification for customers who, without such assistance, are unable to access ADA paratransit service.

 Origin to destination service means assistance from the vehicle to the first exterior door at the rider’s pick up and/or drop-off location.

-Please be aware, this type of service may not always be feasible or safe to provide.
+Please be aware this type of service may not always be feasible or safe to provide.
 As a result, requests should be made in advance to allow Metro to assess any safety risks that could prevent us from providing these services.
 However, same day requests or requests to the driver while onboard may be granted on a case-by-case basis.

-For origin to destination service, (to and from most exterior door) riders must be ready to ride during the 30 minute window, board the van within 5 minutes of the van’s arrival, and meet the following conditions:
+For origin to destination service, (to and from most exterior doors) riders must be ready to ride during the 30 minute window, board the van within 5 minutes of the van’s arrival, and meet the following conditions: